Housing Policies and Procedures

 times.
 If the key is locked in the room, the resident should seek assistance from the roommate

 or Residence Life Staff member.
-Campus Safety may be contacted as a last resort.
+University of Dallas Police may be contacted as a

 Late Departures: The only residents allowed late departure at the end of any term are those that are

 officially requested to do so by the University of Dallas (i.e., graduating seniors).

 Other students requesting late departure not at the request of the University of Dallas